Table of contents

 With a cloud-based solution with work-in-progress tracking giving you real-time insights, this is easier than ever.
 Here’s how it works:

-- Employees working on a location clock in on their mobile device or tablet.
+- Employees working on a location use the mobile clock in feature on a device such as a phone or tablet.

 - When they are starting a task, they click on the “Start” button near the task name in the schedule and then click on “Done” after they are finished.
 They can also add any comments to the task.